-CBAs and/or employment contracts can provide for additional mandatory benefits (complementary welfare coverage for all employees, supra-complementary pension plan, etc.).
-CBAs can also provide for minimum benefits entitlements (minimum welfare contribution rates, insurance bodies to be affiliated to, etc.).
+CBAs and/or employment contracts may provide for additional mandatory benefits (eg, complimentary welfare coverage for all employees and a supra-complimentary pension plan).
+CBAs may also provide for minimum benefits entitlements (eg, minimum welfare contribution rates and affiliation with insurance bodies).

-Subject to certain exemptions (for example, for people from overseas who enter Hong Kong for employment and who holds an employment visa with a validity period of less than 13 months or are covered by an overseas retirement scheme), once an employee has been employed for 60 days, the employer is required to enroll the employee into a Mandatory Provident Fund (MPF) scheme.
-Generally, both the employer and the employee are required to contribute a minimum of 5% of the employee's "relevant income" up to a capped maximum amount of HK$1,500 (which may be adjusted from time to time).
+Subject to certain exemptions (eg, for an individual from overseas who enters Hong Kong for employment and who holds an employment visa with a validity period of less than 13 months or is covered by an overseas retirement scheme), once an employee has been employed for 60 days, the employer is required to enroll the employee into a Mandatory Provident Fund (MPF) scheme.
+Generally, both the employer and the employee are required to contribute a minimum of 5 percent of the employee's "relevant income," up to a capped maximum amount of HKD1,500, which may be adjusted occasionally.
 Relevant income includes wages, salaries, leave pay, fee, commission, bonus, gratuity, housing allowance, housing benefits, any perquisite or allowance.
 It does not include any non-monetary benefits, severance payments or long-service payments.

-The benefits offered to an employee will usually depend on his or her seniority within the company.
-At manager or director level, employees are likely to be offered a company car and/or mobile telephone, etc.
+The benefits offered to an employee will usually depend on their seniority within the company.
+At manager or director level, employees are likely to be offered, for example, a company car and/or mobile telephone.

-It is usual to provide employees with a range of optional fringe benefits (eg, contribution to a pension/healthcare fund, contribution to travel expenses, food vouchers, vouchers for holiday, etc.) on the basis of the respective Fringe Benefit Policy.
-Commonly, up to a pre-defined maximum amount, employees can select from among the options offered in line with their own preferences.
+It is usual to provide employees with a range of optional fringe benefits (eg, contribution to a pension or healthcare fund, contribution to travel expenses, food vouchers or vouchers for holiday) on the basis of the respective Fringe Benefit Policy.
+Commonly, up to a predefined maximum amount, employees may select from the options offered in line with their own preferences.

 The Hungarian pension system consists of 2 pillars:

-- The state pillar is the social security pension scheme
+- The state pillar, or the social security pension scheme, and

-- The private pillars, which might be a privately managed pension scheme with voluntary contributions; a pension advance-saving account kept by a bank; or an employer's pension scheme (which are non-existent in practice)
+The private pillars that may be a privately managed pension scheme with voluntary contributions, or a pension advance-saving account kept by a bank or an employer's pension scheme, which are nonexistent in practice.

 Benefits depend on a number of factors, such as the size of the employer, the industry and the employee’s length of service, including:

-- Employees Compensation Act, 1923 provides for the payment of compensation to an employee or his family in cases of employment-related injuries, death, and temporary or permanent disability, and similar provisions have been included in the SS Code.
+- The ECA provides for the payment of compensation to an employee or their family in cases of employment-related injuries, death and temporary or permanent disability, and similar provisions have been included in the SS Code.
 The SS Code, when in force, will replace the ECA.

-Pension/s in India can be divided into three categories:
+Pensions in India may be divided into 3 categories:

-It is mandatory for every company or individual employer to register its employees with the SJSN programs (subject to the minimum number of employees below).
-The SJSN programs are divided into 2 main categories, namely:
+It is mandatory for every company or individual employer to register its employees with the SJSN programs, subject to the minimum number of employees below.
+The SJSN programs are divided into 2 main categories:

-- Social security, which covers occupational accident security, death security, old age security and pension security
+- Social security, which covers occupational accident security, death security, old-age security, pension security and loss of job security.

 The programs are run by the Social Security Agency (BPJS).
-The public health security program is managed by BPJS Kesehatan, whereas the social security programs, including occupational accident, death, pension and old age securities, are managed by BPJS Ketenagakerjaan.
+The public health security program is managed by BPJS Kesehatan, whereas the social security programs, including occupational accident, death, pension, old-age and loss of job securities, are managed by BPJS Ketenagakerjaan.
 Employers should register their employees with the BPJS Ketenagakerjaan social security programs which are relevant to the employer's business scale.
 All employers should register their employees with the BPJS Kesehatan public health security program regardless of the number of employees in their company.
 The SJSN programs also extend to cover foreign employees who work in Indonesia for at least 6 months.
 For the loss of job security, the benefits of the program includes cash, access to job market information and job training.